Philadelphia Schools with Trade Programs

 Associate of Applied Science in Respiratory Care Technology

-The curriculum in this 22-month program covers diagnostic and therapeutic procedures applicable to pulmonary care.
+The curriculum in this 70-credit program covers diagnostic and therapeutic procedures applicable to pulmonary care.
 In addition to Pennsylvania State certification, program graduates are eligible for the National Board for Respiratory Care credentialing exam.

 Associate of Applied Science in Sound Recording and Music Technology

 Students interested in music industry careers learn to use standard equipment and software applications common to the recording industry.
 Coursework includes music reading, music technology, aural theory and music industry overview.

 Located in the Pennsylvania city of Media, Delaware County Community College serves over 11,000 students.
 Technical education programs are offered in several different trades and lead to certificates and associate's degrees.

 This program prepares students for employment in the construction trade and provides a basis for advancement to management positions.
 The use of information systems in the construction industry is emphasized as are construction theories and technologies.

 Certificate in Heating, Ventilation, Air Conditioning and Refrigeration (HVAC & R)

 Aspiring HVAC technicians study installation, maintenance and repair of various climate control systems.
 The program was developed in partnership with the local chapter of the Air Conditioning Contractors of America.

 This American Bar Association-approved program prepares individuals for careers with law firms, corporate legal departments, insurance companies, other legal service companies and governmental agencies.
 Coursework covers legal research, legal writing, contract law, real estate law and tort principles.